November 18, 2020

 - Inability to manage security.

-Tango Networks has built the technologies and capabilities to tame the mobile tiger - to bring the native mobile network itself – not just the phone, but the actual smarts in the core network – under the CIO’s control and to bring mobility into our post-pandemic world.
+Tango Networks has built next-generation fixed mobile convergence technologies and capabilities to tame the mobile tiger - to bring the native mobile network itself – not just the phone, but the actual smarts in the core network – under the CIO’s control and to bring mobility into our post-pandemic world.

 This is possible via our Mobile-X service, which is exclusively available through our communications service provider and other channel partners.